In gloom of economic data, hope flickers for China Inc

-HONG KONG (Reuters) - Improving first-quarter results from some of China’s biggest steel and cement firms suggest that Beijing’s economic recovery plan may be starting to filter through into corporate profits.
+HONG KONG, May 3 (Reuters) - Improving first-quarter results from some of China’s biggest steel and cement firms suggest that Beijing’s economic recovery plan may be starting to filter through into corporate profits.

 That would bring a leavening touch to data released this week indicating that China’s factories are expanding less quickly than expected, more evidence that the pace of recovery is slowing despite a boom in credit supply.